API

 }

-Creating Multiple Files in One Request
+Creating Multiple Files in a Single Request

-To send such a request, the variable doc_id must be an array (variable name - doc_id[]).
-In this case, there can be several variables doc_id[] in one request - to create multiple files.
-Other variables, such as mail_id, email_send, folder_id, can also be sent as arrays to send each of the files to a specific template, at a specific time, or saved in a specific folder.
-If this is not needed, then only the doc_id field should be an array.
+To send such a request, the doc_id variable must be an array (variable name - doc_id[]).
+In this case, one request may contain multiple doc_id[] variables for creating several files.
+Other variables, such as mail_id, email_send, folder_id, can also be sent as arrays, so each file is sent with a specific template, at a specific time, or saved in a specific folder.
+If there is no such necessity, only the doc_id field should be an array.

-Sending Yourself a File After Creation
+Send File to Yourself After Creation

 Deleting Files